clmisback/hugo-starter/content/en/home/about.md

 ### Introduction

 * Born in Florida, raised around Pittsburgh
-* Pine-Richland High School alumni class of 2017
+* Pine-Richland High School class of 2017
 * Aspiring Software Engineer with a focus in the cloud
+* Transferred from RIT to Allegheny College after second year at RIT